taplummer/Citadel/README.md

 You can also run this in Docker, and this will prevent you from downloading utilities onto your host machine.
 It will run within the container and spit out the results to your host.

 # Executing on Host
-Download the binary, ensure it's executable (chmod +x), and run it. "sudo ./citadel <IP or hostname>" will be your syntax.
-  You can also clone this repo (git clone), cd into it, and type "sudo make runlocal"
+Download the binary, ensure it's executable (chmod +x), and run it with "sudo ./citadel <IP or website>" You can also clone this repo (git clone), cd into it, and type "sudo make runlocal target=<IP or website>"

 # Executing in Docker
-Clone this repo, cd into it, and type "make"
+Clone this repo, cd into it, and type "make target=<IP or website>"